Mathuv/guides-django/README.md

 ## Starters

-This repo has many subdirectorie called `starters`.
+This repo has many subdirectories called `starters`.
 Each `starter` is a guide that is going to walk through one concept or technique.
 What follows is an overview of the `starters` currently available.

 **starter_01**
 > This guide will show users how to start using vagrant and django